-- 25. (1) No one may be deprived of property except in accordance with law of general application, and no law may permit arbitrary deprivation of property. - (2) Property may be expropriated only in terms of a law of general application - - (a) for public purposes or in the public interest; and - (b) subject to compensation, the amount, timing and manner of which must be agreed, or decided by a court. - (3) The amount, timing and manner of compensation must be just and equitable, reflecting an equitable balance between the public interest and the interests of those affected, having regard to all relevant factors, including - - (a) the current use of the property; - (b) the history of the acquisition and use of the property; - (c) the market value of the property; - (d) the extent of state investment and subsidy in the acquisition and beneficial improvement of the property; and - (e) the purpose of the expropriation. - (4) For the purposes of this section, the public interest includes the nation's commitment to land reform, and to reforms to bring about equitable access to all South Africa's natural resources. - (5) The state must take reasonable legislative and other measures, within its available resources, to foster conditions which enable citizens to gain access to land on an equitable basis. - (6) A person or community whose tenure of land is legally insecure as a result of past racially discriminatory law or practice is entitled, subject to and in accordance with an Act of Parliament, either legally to secure the legal rights to that land or to comparable redress subject to and in accordance with an Act of Parliament. - (7) A person or community dispossessed of property after 19 June 1913 as a result of past racially discriminatory law or practice is entitled, subject to and in accordance with an Act of Parliament, either to restitution of that property, or to equitable redress subject to and in accordance with an Act of Parliament. - (8) No provision of this section may unreasonably impede the state from taking reasonable legislative and other measures to achieve land reform [and or in order to] redress the results of past racial discrimination.
+- 25. (1) No one may be deprived of property except in terms of law of general application, and no law may permit arbitrary deprivation of property. - (2) Property may be expropriated only in terms of law of general application - - (a) for public purposes or in the public interest; and - (b) subject to compensation, the amount, timing and manner of which must be agreed, or decided by a court. - (3) The amount, timing and manner of compensation must be just and equitable, reflecting an equitable balance between the public interest and the interests of those affected, having regard to all relevant factors, including - - (a) the current use of the property; - (b) the history of the acquisition and use of the property; - (c) the market value of the property; - (d) the extent of state investment and subsidy in the acquisition and beneficial improvement of the property; and - (e) the purpose of the expropriation. - (4) For the purposes of this section, the public interest includes the nation's commitment to land reform, and to reforms to bring about equitable access to all South Africa's natural resources. - (5) The state must take reasonable legislative and other measures, within its available resources, to foster conditions which enable citizens to gain access to land on an equitable basis. - (6) A person or community whose tenure of land is legally insecure as a result of past racially discriminatory law or practice is entitled [, subject to and in accordance with / to the extent provided by] an Act of Parliament, either to tenure which is legally secure, or to comparable redress. - (7) A person or community dispossessed of property after 19 June 1913 as a result of past racially discriminatory law or practice is entitled [, subject to and in accordance with / to the extent provided by] an Act of Parliament, either to restitution of that property, or to equitable redress. - (8) No provision of this section may unreasonably impede the state from taking reasonable legislative and other measures to achieve land reform [and or in order to] redress the results of past racial discrimination.